Landex: Activities

 Landex owns with the University of Northampton, a joint venture company to develop interactive learning materials to support the delivery of land-based programmes both in the UK and overseas.

-Between 2014 and 2016, Landex sponsored and funded the development of a National Land Based College as an organisation to help co-ordinate the delivery of continuous professional development for those working in land-based industries.
+Between 2014 and 2016, Landex sponsored and funded the development of a National Land Based College as an organization to help co-ordinate the delivery of continuous professional development for those working in land-based industries.